Leadership

 The juxtaposition of the abundance mindset is a scarcity mindset.
 In contrast, scarcity mindsets have come and gone from our team – as team members and customers.
 It has happened naturally because these ways of being don't mix well.
 A scarcity mindset is protectionist.
 They guard what is theirs, whether that be their knowledge or time.
 It’s fear-based.
 It is rooted in the belief that there is only a finite amount of opportunity and success in the world, and we must hold on to it for dear life.
 The most damaging form of this mindset can manifest as the need to take from others in order to gain.

 I had a conversation with a colleague about our customer service philosophy and these mindsets came into play.
-For our IT Services Management offering, we offer one version - it's a complete solution to best manage a company's IT environment.
-They asked, "But how to you manage scope and make sure you have guardrails around what your team is doing each month especially with the number of tickets they answer and issues they're handling?"
+For our IT Services Management offering, we offer a comprehensive solution to best manage a company's IT environment.
+They asked, "But how to you manage scope and make sure you have guardrails around what your team is doing each month especially with the number of tickets they answer and issues they're handling is un-capped?"
 My response was, "We have this approach because everything that's included - even the unlimited number of tickets and issues we handle - is required to make a company's technology run smoothly and make the organization successful.
-We need to be successful - so we give it our all."
+We bet on ourselves to make it successful."

 Having an abundance mindset doesn't mean doing away with scopes of work or clear agreements on commitments.
 That's critical to forge solid working partnerships that bring success.
 As an individual, it doesn’t mean always working an 80-hour week and depleting yourself.
 We all need to take care of ourselves.
 But clinging too tightly and rigidly to transactions doesn't create vibrant teams or great outcomes.